Choosing between pads, tampons and menstrual discs

 Menstrual discs are inserted and removed by hand (there’s no applicator or string for removal).
 But unlike tampons, they glide in and out even on your lightest days.
 If you’re worried about touching menstrual blood, try taking your disc out in the shower to make it easy.
 If you’re someone that always likes to have a backup, menstrual discs can also be worn with period underwear (period panties).

 Another plus is that there are both disposable and reusable options available.
-For example, Flex Reusable Disc can hold 6+ super tampons worth of period blood and it can last for up to 10 years.
+For example, Flex Reusable Disc can hold 6+ super tampons’ worth of period blood and it can last for years.

 Menstrual discs are best if you…